Farmer Resilience Grants

 • Located in Vermont and in business for a minimum of one year.

-• Cannot have previously received a Vermont Family Farmer of the Month award anytime in 2022 or 2023.
+• Cannot have received a Vermont Family Farmer of the Month award in 2023 or 2024.

-• Previous Resilience Grant awardees are welcome to apply, but new applicants will receive additional points in the scoring rubric.
+• Previous Resilience Grant awardees are welcome to apply, but applicants who did not receive a resilience grant in 2023 or 2024 will receive additional points in the scoring rubric.

 What projects can this grant cover?